nevinkopp/nevinkopp.github.io/_projects/3_project.md

     Hardware layout of the lid control system.
 </div>

 Once the lid is fully open, we are now able to fire up the auger delivery system (shown below) to deliver all the dry ingredients.
 For the white bread, we pour in salt, flour, yeast and sugar.
-This is done by using several Nema 17 motors (one for each ingredient) and the auger bit.
+This is done by using several Nema 17 motors (one for each ingredient) and the auger bits.
 Spinning the auger moves the ingredient down towards the hole which leads into a funnel where the ingredient falls into the bread maker.

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">